 Treadmill Walking Plan Helps You Achieve Your Workout Goals

-Treadmill walking plan helps you schedule what type of walking you want to perform everyday, e.g. race walking, fitness walking and hill walking.
-Plan your treadmill walking according to everyday of the week, for example do 2 mile walking monday and increase the mails or stay the same from Tuesdays to Sunday.
+A treadmill walking plan helps you schedule what type of walking you want to perform everyday (race walking, fitness walking or hill walking).
+Plan your treadmill walking according to everyday of the week.
+For example: do 2 miles of walking on monday, and increase the miles or stay the same from Tuesday through Sunday.

-If you are beginner is strongly advisable to start slow and build up your time and speed.
-If you are experienced exerciser you can pick up the pace faster.
-The aim is to go at your own speed and to set a program that is more suitable for you e.g. speed, pace and intensity, so you can stick with it.
+If you are a beginner, it is strongly advised to start slow and build up your time and speed.
+If you are an experienced exerciser, you can pick up the pace faster.
+The aim is to go at your own speed and to set a program that is more suitable for you (speed, pace and intensity), so you can stick with it.

-• After 10 minutes slowly increase your pace and the length of the treadmill walking, until you are walking briskly for 30 to 45 minutes.
-With steady workout check your heart rate; see if it is the target heart rate.
+• After 10 minutes, slowly increase your pace and the length of the treadmill walking, until you are walking briskly for 30 to 45 minutes.
+With a steady workout check your heart rate; see if it is the target heart rate.

-Is advisable when training to keep notebook or diary, it is the simplest solution to record your day to day walking workout progress.
+It is advised that when training, to keep a notebook or diary.
+This is the simplest solution to record your day to day walking workout progress.
 Keeping a training diary or log is one of the best ways to keep motivated as a treadmill walker.

 • Stand tall with your shoulders back and chest open